kalhollywood/many-pets-hackathon/README.md

 Persistent of some form to allow a quote to be revisited for a certain or unlimited time once it has been provided

+Jest unit tests for all functions

+Supertest for routes if possible

 Possibly explore Grafana and Cloudwatch if possible